phwillot/holberton-system_engineering-devops/0x02-shell_redirections/README.md

+# 0x02-shell_redirections

-During this project I learned about these commands :
+## During this project I learned about these commands :

-echo, cat, head, tail, find, wc, sort, uniq, grep, tr, rev, cut, passwd
+- echo
+- cat
+- head
+- tail
+- find
+- wc
+- sort
+- uniq
+- grep
+- tr
+- rev
+- cut
+- passwd

-Description of the scripts:
+### Description of the scripts:

 1. Write a script that prints “Hello, World”, followed by a new line to the standard output.